mjpancheri/video-downloader/README.md

 ```

 ## How it works
-> Giving a youtube video URL, the program will download this video in the chosen resolution (default 720p).
+> Giving a youtube video ID (you can pass a list of IDs separeted by comma), the program will download this video in the chosen resolution (default 720p).

 ### command-line
 ```bash